Colton-Bassett/reactpokedex/README.md

 ## Goals

-1. Build a simple, full-stack application with vanilla React + Vite
+1. Build a simple, single-page application with vanilla React + Vite
 2. **Showcase new React 19 hooks and APIs by fetching from a database without useEffect or 3rd party libraries and methods**
 3. Gain a deeper understanding of React's CSR vs. Next.js's SSR and dynamic loading
 4. Get an introduction to Firestore and Firebase